Twin Cities Men's Resource Directory

 Ferry Street Shelter for Men • Resources for Male Victims of Domestic Abuse for Anoka County residents.
 2621 Ferry St N, Anoka, MN 55303.
 763-323-7006. www.shelterlistings.org/details/36137/

-Handbooks of the Streets • St. Stephen's Shelter offers this free resource for people experiencing homelessness.
-People experiencing homelessness may get a free copy by coming to our main office 2309 Nicollet Avenue Minneapolis, MN 55404, or downloading a PDF from https://ststephensmpls.org 612-874-0311.
+Handbooks of the Streets • Agate Housisng & Services offers this free resource for people experiencing homelessness through action and advocacy.
+People experiencing homelessness may get a free copy by coming to our main office 2309 Nicollet Avenue Minneapolis, MN 55404, or downloading a PDF from https://agatemn.org/about/agate-resources/ 612-874-0311.

 Housing Link • (housing resources) .
 Help finding affordable housing in the Twin Cities.
 Not a Section 8 provider.
 (Contact United Way if you need Section 8 help) International Market Square, Suite 509, 275 Market Street, Minneapolis, MN 55405 www.housinglink.org 24-hour hotline 612-522-2500.